Edon Zhegrova: Personal life

-Zhegrova was born in Herford, Germany to Kosovan parents from the village Dobrajë e Madhe of Lipjan, which later would be his temporary residence after his family returned to Kosovo's capital, Pristina, after the end of Kosovo War.
-Zhegrova's younger sister, Valza is a singer.
+Zhegrova was born in Herford, Germany to Kosovo Albanian parents from the village Dobrajë e Madhe of Lipjan, which later would be his temporary residence after his family returned to Kosovo’s capital, Pristina, after the end of Kosovo War.
+Zhegrova's younger sister, Valza is a former singer.

+On 22 August 2025, Zhegrova obtained an Albanian passport, which enabled his transfer to Juventus in Serie A eleven days later as players holding an Albanian passport are considered local within the league.